 Over the last few months, it became known to us that Rice Creative is the design brainchild for several brands around the city, including Marou Chocolate.
 Founded in 2011, Rice Creative has established itself as one of the top design studios in the country, winning global awards for design along the way.

 The team comes from an international background, led by creative directors Chi-An De Leo, Joshua Breidenbach, and Gregory Jewett.
-We were also joined by their Head of Strategy Vu Quan Nguyen.

 We met up with their team for an afternoon coffee at Rice Creative’s offices overlooking Ben Thanh Market to learn about their work and their design standards.

 Are Vietnamese brands becoming more globally minded and aware?